 Most of us think of our ears only as of the portals through which we hear the sound—two oddly shaped bits of cartilage that allow us to process speech, to experience music, and to enjoy (and sometimes suffer through) all the other clangs of the day.

 To some, however, ears hold a much greater significance.
-We already learned about some of things you never knew about your ears, now read on to discover some of the more obscure facts about those things on the sides of your head and what they mean to and do for various groups, individuals and even animals.
+We already learned about some of the things you never knew about your ears, now read on to discover some of the more obscure facts about those things on the sides of your head and what they mean to and do for various groups, individuals, and even animals.

-Ancient Egypt and Ears
+Ancient Egypt and Ears: Hearing in History

 “Ear stelae” are a staple of ancient Egyptian art.
 In these scenes, which were carved into stone, both left and right ears are depicted alongside images of devout worshipers.
-The purpose of these stelae were to enable Egyptian Gods to hear the prayers of their people.
+The purpose of these stelae was to enable Egyptian Gods to hear the prayers of their people.

-Stelarc and his perception of the ear
+Stelarc and His Perception of the Ear: Obsolete Artwork

-Stelarc hopes to complete the ear with a Wi-Fi enabled microphone, which will allow anyone to go online and hear the sounds his ear picks up.
-In an article in The New York Times, Stelarc said of his ear: “The ear visualizes that idea that we can now engineer additional organs, Internet-enabled, to better function in the technological terrain that we now inhabit.”
+Stelarc hopes to complete the ear with a Wi-Fi-enabled microphone, which will allow anyone to go online and hear the sounds his ear picks up.
+In an article in The New York Times, Stelarc said of his ear: “The ear visualizes that idea that we can now engineer additional organs, Internet-enabled, to better function in the technical terrain that we now inhabit.”